hanghu/HomeIn/README.md

 **UsercaseExplication.md:** Use cases and scientific questions answered by the project.

-**License.txt:**  MIT license for this project.
-We thought that having open access to the data was important for multiple user bases (i.e. real estate professionals, potential homeowners, etc.)
+**License.txt:** The  MIT license used for this project.
+We thought that having open access to the data was important for multiple user bases. (i.e. real estate professionals, potential homeowners, etc.)

 ----